aislinb/sei-project-4/README.md

 ```

 ### Insomnia
-I relied on this tool greatly in troubleshooting the above code and it helped see visually how the data was being stored, e.g. with user authorization when creating a new crop with POST request:
+I relied on this tool greatly in troubleshooting the above code as it helped see visually how the data was being stored.
+An example below shows testing the user authorization was in place correctly when the user creates a new crop with a POST request:

 ![Insomnia Create a Crop](./client/src/images/insomnia.png)

 ### Front-End
-Adding the front-end to the project went relatively smoothly and I was quickly moving on to mapping through the crop in the show page to show tags and comments:
+Adding the front-end to the project went relatively smoothly and I was quickly moving on to mapping through the crop in the show page to show their tags and comments:

 ```
 const handleSubmit = async (event) => {